allanbell3d/tasmota_gui/platform/android/README.md

 ## Project Layout

-* `mobile/kivy_app/main.py` – Kivy UI entrypoint.
+* `apps/mobile.py` – Kivy UI entrypoint (also imported by the legacy `mobile/kivy_app/main.py` shim).
-* `tasmota_core/` – shared discovery, command, and networking logic used by both the PySide6 and Kivy front-ends.
+* `src/tasmota/core/` – shared discovery, command, and networking logic used by both the PySide6 and Kivy front-ends.
-* `buildozer.spec` – Buildozer configuration (points to the Kivy entrypoint and includes Python dependencies).
+* `platform/android/buildozer.spec` – Buildozer configuration (points to the Kivy entrypoint and includes Python dependencies).

 ## First-Time Build